 See to it that no one takes you captive through philosophy and empty deception, according to the tradition of men, according to the elementary principles of the world, rather than according to Christ.
 For in Him all the fullness of Deity dwells in bodily form, and in Him you have been made complete, and He is the head over all rule and authority;

 and in Him you were also circumcised with a circumcision made without hands, in the removal of the body of the flesh by the circumcision of Christ; having been buried with Him in baptism, in which you were also raised up with Him through faith in the working of God, who raised Him from the dead.

 When you were dead in your transgressions and the uncircumcision of your flesh, He made you alive together with Him, having forgiven us all our transgressions, having canceled out the certificate of debt consisting of decrees against us, which was hostile to us; and He has taken it out of the way, having nailed it to the cross.
 (Colossians 2:8-14)

-In Galatians chapter five, Paul argued that the Jewish religious practice of physical circumcision was a continuation of depending on their Law to keep themselves on good terms with God.
-Only two chapters earlier he told them that the Law was like a tutor (a set of pictures or dramas) to lead them to Christ so that they would then live by faith and leave that old way behind ().
+When He wrote to the Galatians, Paul contended that the Jewish practice of physical circumcision was a continuation of dependence on their flesh to keep the Law (to stay on good terms with God).
+Hardly two chapters earlier he asked them why they were being so “foolish”—returning to the Law which was supposed to be a tutor leading them to faith in Christ by the Spirit ().

-The soul has only two sources for counsel: the human spirit and the flesh.
-As the governor of the body, the soul must choose –one moment at a time– which one to listen to and then act upon.
+The soul has only two sources for guidance: the spirit and the flesh.
+As the governor of the body, the soul must choose, one moment at a time, which one to listen to and then act upon.